Information for First-time Visitors

 Where Do I Park?

 We have two parking lots: one on 45th Street and a larger one south of the church off Maybelle Street.
 The main church doors also face Maybelle.

 How Should I Dress?

 Wear your Sunday best.
 You will find people dressed in shorts, blue jeans, dresses, suits, and sports coats.

 Trinity practices Closed Communion which is explained here.
 If you are a first time guest, definitely speak with the pastor before coming forward to receive Communion.

 Your kids come to service with you.
 We have a nursery equipped with a speaker, but it is not a staffed nursery.
 It is for those times when, for any number of reasons, an infant or toddler is inconsolable, and a parent needs a place to take them.
 We don't believe in segregating families for worship.
 We think that is unhealthy, un-Scriptural, and teaches something we don't want taught, i.e. that church is for adults.

 What About Sunday School?

 From 9:15 to 10:10 we have Sunday School for kids ages 3 years to 8th grade.
 For the rest – high school to old folks – we have a Bible Class taught by our pastor.
-For these, enter the building by the maroon doors facing Maybelle.
+For these, enter the building by the gray doors facing Maybelle.
 Take the first right.
 Down that hall are the Sunday School classes.
 The first left takes you to the auditorium and Bible Class.